9.1 Reviewing eligibility

 Application of policy

-Staff are responsible for reviewing a recipient’s circumstances to ensure that the recipient is meeting his/her requirements for eligibility.
+Staff are responsible for reviewing a recipient’s circumstances to ensure that the recipient is meeting their requirements for eligibility.
 This includes a financial eligibility review and participation review.
 Reviews should be completed in accordance with established timelines and processes.

 In addition, staff should regularly monitor eligibility to ensure any changes in a recipient’s circumstances that affect eligibility are identified in the month that they occur.
 Every effort should be made to ensure that the recipient receives the correct amount of assistance and that overpayments are avoided (see Directive 9.3: Recovery of overpayments for more information).